 Paragraph I. Existing local school systems shall not be affected by this Constitution.
-Nothing contained in section first of this article shall be construed to deprive schools in this State, not common schools, from participation in the educational fund of the State, as to all pupils therein taught in the elementary branches of an English education.
+Nothing contained in first section of this article shall be construed to deprive schools in this State, not common schools, from participation in the educational fund of the State, as to all pupils therein taught in the elementary branches of an English education.

-Paragraph I. The trustees of the University of Georgia may accept bequests, donations and grants of land, or other property, for the use of said University.
-In addition to the payment of the annual interest on the debt due by the State to the University, the General Assembly may, from time to time, make such donations thereto as the condition of the Treasury will authorize.
-And the General Assembly may also, from time to time, make such appropriations of money as the condition of the Treasury will authorize to any College or University (not exceeding one in number) now established, or hereafter to be established, in this State for the education of persons of color.
+Paragraph I. The trustees of the University of Georgia may accept bequests, donations, and grants of land or other property for the use of said University.
+In addition to the payment of the annual interest on the debt due by the State to the University, the General Assembly shall, from time to time, make such appropriations to the University and high schools as the condition of the treasury authorizes.